The Green Choices team

 Peter Riding, Managing Director

-Peter was joint founder and first project director of the BBC Networking Club, which evolved into the current BBC website.
-Previously he was an Executive Producer at the BBC, where he developed numerous pioneering series including The Net, the first regular British television series about the Internet, and a weekly Radio 5 series The Big Byte.
-As Director of Webserve for the past twelve years, Peter created CancerHelpUK for the University of Birmingham, a major site which has since been adopted by the Cancer Research Campaign.
+Peter was the joint founder and first project director of the BBC Networking Club, which evolved into the current BBC website.
+Previously he was an Executive Producer at the BBC, where he developed numerous pioneering series, including The Net, the first regular British television series about the Internet, and a weekly Radio 5 series, The Big Byte.
+As Director of Webserve for the past twelve years, Peter created CancerHelpUK for the University of Birmingham, a significant site which has since been adopted by the Cancer Research Campaign.
 Among the many other sites he has been associated with are Trees for Life, Climate Care and Stop Stansted Expansion.

 On retiring after 35 years in comprehensive education, Paul gained an MA in Environmental Policy and Society and became active in environmental campaigns.
 He is currently chairman of ‘Sustainable Uttlesford’, the local branch of Local Agenda 21 and in that capacity also chairs the Environment Working Group of the Local Strategic Partnership.

-David is a freelance internet consultant with 20+ years experience of software development, the last ten of which have been concerned with the writing of tools to enhance interactive websites.
-He has recently worked as a Java programmer for a group concerned with improving the quality of public transport information, and then worked developing PHP-based websites with Netweavers Consulting.
+David is a freelance internet consultant with 20+ years of experience in software development, the last ten of which have been concerned with the writing of tools to enhance interactive websites.
+He has recently worked as a Java programmer for a group concerned with improving the quality of public transport information and then worked developing PHP-based websites with Netweavers Consulting.

 Dr Steve Willoughby

-Steve spent 15 years as a teacher of chemistry, physics, maths and computing in a sixth form college.
-He was designing electronic community information systems before the internet and worldwide web came of age.
+Steve spent 15 years teaching chemistry, physics, maths and computing in a sixth-form college.
+He was designing electronic community information systems before the internet and the worldwide web came of age.
 He now runs an internet consultancy and teaches for the Open University, National Extension College and other colleges in East Anglia.
 He also runs his local community website in Saffron Walden.

 Researchers and contributors